pivotal-cf/pivotal-ui/README.md

 To use Pivotal UI with Rails, there are a few small extra steps to make sure the asset paths are correctly configured to be used with the asset pipeline.
 The extra steps are:

-1. When linking to the CSS file in your HTML/Sass, link to `pui-vX.X.X/pivotal-ui-rails.css` instead of the top-level `pivotal-ui.css`.
+1. When linking to the CSS file in your HTML/Sass, link to `pivotal-ui-rails.css` instead of the top-level `pivotal-ui.css`.
 1. In your application's `config/application.rb`, you'll need to add the following to make sure all vendored fonts and images are compiled:

 ```
-    config.assets.paths << Rails.root.join('vendor', 'assets', 'pivotal-ui', 'images')
+    config.assets.paths << Rails.root.join('vendor', 'assets', 'pui-vX.X.X', 'images')
     config.assets.precompile << /\.(?:svg|eot|woff|ttf)\z/
 ```